anthonyjk/wordSpeak/README.md

 Example:

 ```
-- This is a comment becaue it begins with non-alphanumeric character '-'
+- This is a comment because it begins with non-alphanumeric character '-'
 ```

 **Variable Assignment**